-Palm trees and palm plants add a tropical feel to any room or outdoor garden, and species like the areca palm (Dypsis lutescens) are surprisingly easy to grow.
-Are you wondering how to plant areca palm seeds?
+Palm trees and palm plants add a tropical feel to any room or outdoor garden, and species like the areca palm (Dypsis lutescens, USDA zones 10-11) are surprisingly easy to grow.
+Are you wondering how to sow areca palm seeds?
 With just a bit of preparation, you can successfully plant these seeds and grow stunning plants at home.

 Where Do Arecas Grow?

-Areca palms are moderately salt tolerant and do best in USDA plant hardiness zones 10 and 11, where temperatures do not dip below freezing.
-They can also thrive in warmer sections of zone 9b that border zone 10a.
+Areca palms are moderately salt-tolerant perennials in USDA plant hardiness zones 10 and 11, where temperatures do not dip below freezing.
+They can also survive in many warmer sections of zone 9b that border zone 10a.
 Arecas will grow in protected spots as well, but there may be leaf-tip burn in all zones during the winter.

 You've probably seen areca palms in shopping malls or by outdoor pools.
 These palms do make for popular houseplants, but indoor temperatures should range from 60 to 75 degrees Fahrenheit to allow for proper growth.
 They need bright, indirect light since direct sunlight can burn their leaves.
 Find a spot that will give your areca enough room to spread out, as they can grow up to 10 feet in diameter.

 Growing Areca From Seeds